Skip to main content

 Schedule a Demo

-For every treasured family dog in a cozy home, there is a lonely pup in a shelter cage; about 6.3 million cats and dogs enter shelters each year, but only an estimated 4.1 million end up being adopted.
+For every treasured family dog in a cozy home, there’s a lonely pup in a shelter cage — in fact, about 6.3 million cats and dogs enter shelters each year, but only an estimated 4.1 are adopted.

-With tireless efforts toward mitigating seemingly insurmountable problems within the animal welfare community, these organizations provide an array of vital services.
+These amazing organizations work tirelessly to tackle the big challenges in animal welfare, offering a wide range of important services.
 To address overpopulation and reduce needless euthanasia, many offer free or low-cost spay and neuter services.
-Others simply provide shelter and care to homeless or otherwise neglected animals until they are able to find a home.
+Others simply provide shelter and care to homeless or otherwise neglected animals until they can find a home.
 Still, others have involved the broader community in their service or therapeutic offerings, doubling down on the net good of their efforts.

 eTailPet pet store POS migration guide